broadinstitute/gatk/scripts/variantstore/README.md

 ## Prepare your workspace
-* Clone the Terra workspace [Genomic\_Variant\_Store\_beta\_dev\_version](https://app.terra.bio/#workspaces/help-terra/Genomic%20Variant%20Store%20beta%20dev%20version)
+* Clone the Terra workspace [Genomic\_Variant\_Store\_beta\_dev\_version](https://app.terra.bio/#workspaces/help-terra/Genomic%20Variant%20Store%20beta%20dev%20version).
-* Load your data into the Terra workspace (Link to documentation for Terra data loading)
+* Load your data into the Terra workspace (Link to documentation for Terra data loading).
 * Create a sample set from the Data table by selecting all desired samples, clicking the pencil icon (edit), and choosing "Save Selection as Set" (the docs will refer to this set as: `gvs_sample_set`).
-* Share your Terra the workspace with the variants team at Broad (variants@broadinstitute.org)
+* Share your Terra workspace with the GVS team at Broad (variants@broadinstitute.org).
 * Note that the GvsJointVariantCalling workflow will already be in your cloned workspace (https://support.terra.bio/hc/en-us/articles/360036379771-Get-started-running-workflows)

-Once the data is loaded into your workspace, let us know by emailing Kylee and one of our engineers will validate your data
+Once the data is loaded into your workspace, let us know by emailing Kylee ([kbergin@broadinstitute.org](mailto:kbergin@broadinstitute.org)) and one of our engineers will validate your data.

 ## Run the pipeline